KimBug29/Fitness_Tracking/README.md

 ## Installation

-Use the package manager [pip] (https://pip.pypa.io/en/stable/) to install ______
+Use the package manager [pip] (https://pip.pypa.io/en/stable/) to install Python

 _______ insert instructions on how to get the development environment set and running.

 ## Credits

-osfstorage-archive file folder was obtained through Kaggle at https://www.kaggle.com/datasets/vlbthambawita/pmdata-a-sports-logging-dataset
+Data file folder titled 'osfstorage-archive' was obtained through Kaggle at https://www.kaggle.com/datasets/vlbthambawita/pmdata-a-sports-logging-dataset

 KEEP THIS INFO AND USE AS REFERENCE WHILE WORKING ON PROJECT Project Plan should list the items from the “Features List” you plan to include.